 Civil Rights and Privacy Protection

 The ACLU or American Civil Liberties Union shares the idea that police body cameras have both the potential to serve as a police oversight and have the potential for abuse.
 At a time when American citizens are demonstrating outrage over incidents of police violence, body cameras can make an impact on law enforcement transparency.
 The needed openness about the actions of officers is vital to the community on a large scale.
 However, for the technology to be impactful, departments must adhere to policies on how and when to have cameras turned on and regulate who has access to footage.
 Body cams have the opportunity to provide oversight, reduce police abuses, deter false accusations, and increase community trust.

 However, it is also noted that body cams have the potential to become just another police surveillance device.
 With any form of surveillance, there are real opportunities to violate citizens’ rights and invade personal privacy.
-The most critical component to ensuring the proper use of body cams is the department’s ability to enforce policies of use, determining when cameras are to be turned on, and control who has access to the footage and under what conditions the video could be released to third parties.
+The most critical component to ensuring the proper use of body cams is a department’s ability to enforce policies of use, determining when cameras should be turned on, controlling who has access to camera footage, and the conditions under which videos can be released to third parties.

 Costs of Redaction for Police Departments

 The cost projection for police departments to spend their budget on video and audio redaction has become mind-blowing.
 The redaction of video is essential for various reasons, but the main point is to protect individual privacy.
 The cost of not redacting video or improperly handling redaction can even put lives at risk.
 Imagine if an undercover agent’s identity is discovered due to faulty redaction of a video footage piece.
 It could put his life and that of his family at risk.
 The redaction process is also crucial for all individuals’ safety that could be seen in a police video.
 Doing the job without error and speed are the critical factors of a well-designed redaction system and policies.